Photos: ‘We the People’ at heart of White House holiday decorations

 “We the People” are celebrated again in the Grand Foyer and Cross Hall on the State Floor, where metal ribbons are inscribed with the names of all the states, territories and the District of Columbia.

 As part of Joining Forces, her White House initiative to support military families, Jill Biden was joined by National Guard leaders from across the country, as well as National Guard families.
-Her late son, Beau Biden, was a major in the Delaware Army National Guard.
+President Biden’s late son, Beau Biden, was a major in the Delaware Army National Guard.

 She met before the event with children from National Guard families, telling them she wanted to hear their stories because “you have served right alongside of your parents and you deserve to have your courage, and your sacrifice, recognized, too.”